SpringXy/N1ckArg.github.io/README.md

-      "doublem": "BRAWL STARS RANKEDS WHEN?! love you man", "november": "Some people who were born in this month they exist because of love...is not the same about me...", "lz": "One of the few who would have never realized...if I was replaced with something else...is not to late to apologize for what have happened...do it before you see that THING comes back...", };
+      "doublem": "BRAWL STARS RANKEDS WHEN?! love you man", "november": "Some people who were born in this month they exist because of love...is not the same about me...", "lz": "One of the few who would have never realized...if I was replaced with something else...is not to late to apologize for what have happened...do it before you see that THING comes back...", "gear" : "I just wanna be myself again...Is that hard to understand?..."
+      "amethyst" : "I wish I could protect myself...just like the amethyst I own does..."
+    };

     function checkCode() {